jboss-developer/jboss-eap-quickstarts/template/README.md

         mvn clean package jboss-as:deploy
 4. This will deploy `target/jboss-as-QUICKSTART_NAME.war` (or `target/jboss-as-QUICKSTART_NAME.ear`) to the running instance of the server.

-Be sure to replace the QUICKSTART_NAME.
+Contributor: Be sure to replace the QUICKSTART_NAME.
 If this quickstart requires different or additional instructions, be sure to modify or add those instructions here.

 Access the application (For quickstarts that have a UI component)
 ---------------------

-Provide the URL to access the running application.
+Contributor: Provide the URL to access the running application.
 Be sure to make the URL a hyperlink as below, substituting the your quickstart name for the QUICKSTART_NAME.

         Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-as-QUICKSTART_NAME>

-Briefly describe what you will see when you access the application.
+Contributor: Briefly describe what you will see when you access the application.
 For example:

         You will be presented with a simple form for adding key/value pairs and a checkbox to indicate whether the updates should be executed using an unmanaged component.